 I read the news for two reasons: staying informed and deciphering lessons for the future.

-The news can have an agitating effect.
-That’s why I don’t turn them on out of boredom.
-In that same vein, I don’t consume news for entertainment purposes.
+News stories can have an agitating effect.
+That’s why I don’t consult them out of boredom.
+In that same vein, I don’t read news for entertainment purposes.

 Prioritizing slow growth instead of instant gratification

 Finally, the last major calmness-inducing habit is your general outlook on life.
 In this regard, calm people prioritize slow growth, not instant gratification.

 Whether it’s your personal or professional life, instant gratification will almost always lead to long-term problems.
 Slow growth, on the other hand, ensures calmness in the long run.

 If you always give in to junk food cravings, you’ll receive instant rewards but potential health problems in the future.
 Job X might pay you best today, but it might not give you any chances of ascending on your professional ladder.
 And if you value cheap entertainment more than personal development, chances are you’ll always watch Netflix instead of reading books.